 1. Explicitly Teaching Writing Strategies

+Teaching students learning strategies is one of the most powerful teaching approaches you can use in any subject.
 Explicitly teaching writing strategies is the single most effective way to teach writing.
 The effect size (d) is 0.82.

 Explicit teaching involves: